Edison Street and Dale Street Early Phase

 100 W. Reed Avenue Curb Inlet Improvement

 The 100 W. Reed Avenue Curb Inlet improvement project will capture stormwater runoff and reduce surface flooding along West Reed Avenue and adjacent private property to alleviate impacts to downstream residents.
-The main work is to install a new pipe and large inlets along West Reed Avenue while avoiding the existing utilities.
+New inlets will be installed along W. Reed Ave and upgrades are proposed to the outfall pipes running under Hume Spring Park and the Dale Street Community Garden.
+These improvements will allow the sewer system to capture and convey more storm flow.

 • Status: In Design